Nelson Arboleda, MD, MPH

 U.S. Department of Health & Human Services

 Phone: (202) 690-6174, (202)-260-0399

-OGA’s Americas Office provides leadership and guidance on U.S. global health policy regarding Canada, Mexico, Central and South America, the Caribbean, and the U.S.-Mexico border region.
+OGA's Americas Office provides leadership and guidance on U.S. global health policy regarding Canada, Mexico, Central and South America, and the Caribbean.
 We foster key relationships with our global counterparts; represent HHS with foreign governments and ministries, the private sector, and civil society; and coordinate HHS engagement across the region.
 Our work supports information exchange, partnership, and diplomacy in order to create a safer, healthier world.

 What We Do: A Snapshot